chrisfrank/racked-react/README.md

 #### Routing with React Router

-The react-router lib provides a `<StaticRouter>` for use on the server, but doing I/O usually requires staticlly configuring your routes beforehand, as in [this gist][static_routes].
+React Router provides a `<StaticRouter>` for use on the server, but doing I/O usually requires staticlly configuring your routes beforehand, as in [this gist][static_routes].
 So doing I/O means losing some of the advantanges of dynamic routing.